Normalizability analysis of the generalized quantum electrodynamics from the causal point of view: Introduction

 The causal method is an axiomatic perturbative approach used to systematically compute the elements of the S-matrix \cite{ref16,ref21}, by following closely the Heisenberg program \cite{ref17}.
 The causal method takes into account only asymptotic free conditions and some few general properties: causality and Lorentz invariance.
 A remarkable advantage of this approach is that any quantity is defined within the framework of distribution theory; hence, all the product of field operators are well-defined at the origin or, equivalently, they are UV finite \cite{ref26}.
 This means that no regularization method is necessary to be introduced \cite {ref20}.

-The causal approach has been applied in the analysis to prove the renormalizability of QED$_4$ \cite{ref21} and QED$_3$ \cite{ref19}.
+The causal approach has already been applied in the analysis to prove the renormalizability of QED$_4$ \cite{ref21} and QED$_3$ \cite{ref19}.
 Also in QED$_3$, the Epstein-Glaser theory was used to give a clear solution of the Pauli-Villar regularization problem \cite{ref18}.
 In a similar way, the causal approach helped to prove inductively the normalizability and gauge invariance of the scalar quantum electrodynamics (SQED$_{4}$) \cite{ref22}.
 Furthermore, this framework has also been employed in the study of the gauged Thirring model \cite{ref23}, where the nonrenormalizability of the model and its dynamical mass generation were proved.
-In all the stated cases the analysis of the divergence nature of higher order graphs has shown to be rather clear and strong than the usual (naive) power counting method.
+In all the above cases the analysis of the divergence nature of higher order graphs has shown to be rather clear and stronger than the usual (naive) power counting method.

-It should be emphasized, however, that the study of normalizability for these models is possible because the causal approach follows an inductive method to construct any element of the S-matrix series.
-So, we can analyze the properties of the particular model for each one of these elements, in particular its singularity degree.
-Subsequently, we determine unambiguously how many constants we need to fix or normalize.
-In this work we shall use the causal method to study the normalizability of the GQED$_{4}$ and the consequence of it onto its gauge invariance.
+It should be emphasized, however, that the study of normalizability for these models is possible because the causal approach follows an inductive method to construct each and every element of the S-matrix series.
+So, we can analyze the properties of a particular model for each one of these elements, in particular its singularity degree.
+Subsequently, we can determine unambiguously how many constants are necessary to fix or normalize the given model.
+In this work we shall use the causal method to study the normalizability of the GQED$_{4}$ and its consequence onto its gauge invariance.
 Also, the Ward-Takahashi-Fradkin identities are perturbatively determined.